hui1110/asa-components-spring-boot-admin/README.md

 Spring Boot Admin Server is an application for managing and monitoring microservice applications.

-This quickstart shows you how to quickly deploy Spring Boot Admin Server to Azure Spring Apps using the `Azure Spring Apps button`.
+This quickstart shows you how to quickly deploy Spring Boot Admin Server to Azure Spring Apps using the [Azure Spring Apps button](https://hui1110.github.io/NubesGen/asa-button/overview/).

 ## Getting Started